Crazy-Crew/CrazyDocs/docs/getting_started/overview.md

 <center>

 # Documentation Overview
 Note: Documentation can be created by the community.
 Help is always wanted if you spot something.
-You can visit the guide on [How to contribute to our docs](https://github.com/Crazy-Crew/CrazyDocs/blob/main/README.md), here
-Use the sidebar on the left to find what you are looking for!
+You can visit the guide on [How to contribute to our docs](https://github.com/Crazy-Crew/CrazyDocs/blob/main/README.md) here, Use the sidebar on the left to find what you are looking for!
 </center>